-As discussed in Section V, below, compared to the NPO framework regulation, tax law provides for a narrower definition of public benefit.
-Deductions are provided only for donations that advance health care, cultural, educational, scientific, humanitarian, religious, environmental, and sport-related purposes, as well as donations given to institutions providing social services.
+As discussed in Section V, tax law provides for a narrower definition of public benefit than does the NPO framework laws.
+Deductions are provided only for donations that advance health care, cultural, educational, scientific, humanitarian, religious, environmental, and sport-related purposes, as well as donations given to all organizations providing social services.

 3. Economic Activities

 Associations, foundations and endowments pursuing public interest objectives may engage directly in economic activities insofar as the following conditions are met: 1) the activities are related to the organization’s statutory goals; 2) they are envisaged in the organization’s statute; 3) they are incidental in terms of their volume, or are carried out in volume which is deemed necessary to advance the organization’s statutory goals (Law on Associations Article 37; Law on Foundations Article 45).
 In addition, an NPO must register one economic activity – the so-called major economic activity it seeks to directly engage in – with the Companies Register, but may directly engage in other economic activities insofar as they are envisaged in its statute.
 This rule has been inconsistently applied, as the supervising state authority occasionally has taken the position that an NPO may directly engage only in the economic activity which is registered with the Agency.
 Fines are levied on NPOs that do not meet the foregoing criteria (Law on Associations Article 72; Law on Foundations Article 62).